 Is there fire safety training for persons nominated to assist in case of fire?

-Yes No This is addressed under the arrangements for Fire Safety Management.
+Record Keeping

-Record Keeping Are records kept for tests of the emergency lighting system in a log book or similar document?
-Yes No Are records kept for tests of the fire alarm system in a log book or similar document?
-Yes No Are records kept of evacuation drills in a log book or similar document?
+Are records kept for tests of the emergency lighting system in a log book or similar document?
+Yes No N/A Are records kept for tests of the fire alarm system in a log book or similar document?
+Yes No N/A Are records kept of evacuation drills in a log book or similar document?
 Yes No Are records kept of fire safety training in a log book or similar document?
-Yes
+Yes No